galihlasahido/keycloak-bdsso/README.md

-# keycloak-ip-authenticator
+# keycloak-bdsso

-This is a simple Keycloak Java Authenticator that checks if the user is coming from a trusted network or not.
-If the user is coming from a trusted network MFA step is skipped.
-If the user is coming from a non-trusted network MFA step is forced.
+This is a simple Keycloak Java Authenticator that checks if the user and send it to BD SSO.

-The authenticator has to be used together with `Conditional OTP Form` component.

-See the following Youtube video which explains how to deploy and configure it in Keycloak: https://youtu.be/u36QK9oyrtM.

 ## build